 A 3-day Road Trip Itinerary to the Beautiful Mount Aso

 Mount Aso Ropeway was suspended during my visit because of the recent eruption of the volcano.
-The ropeway was built in 1958, claiming to be the first of its kind that was built on an active volcano.
+The ropeway was built in 1958, claiming to be the first of its kind to be built on an active volcano.
 The last operation of the ropeway was in August 2014, and its dismantled in 2019.

 Aso 16